markwbennett/SPA_Scrape/README.md

 # SPA_Scrape

-A Python project for scraping Texas Court of Appeals documents and case information.
+A Python project for searching Texas Court of Appeals cases by attorney bar numbers and extracting case information and documents.

 ## Features

+- Searches for cases by specific attorney bar numbers across all Texas courts
+- Excludes inactive cases (searches only active cases)
-- Scrapes case information from Texas Court of Appeals website
+- Extracts detailed case information including parties and attorneys
-- Extracts document links with metadata
+- Extracts document links with metadata from both events and briefs tables
-- Handles pagination automatically
+- Handles pagination automatically across multiple courts
 - Outputs structured data in JSON format
-- Supports both headless and interactive browser modes
+- Generates comprehensive summary reports

+## Target Bar Numbers

+The script is currently configured to search for these bar numbers:
+- 24032600
+- 24053705
+- 24031632

+## Courts Searched

+The script searches across all Texas Court of Appeals:
+- 1st through 14th Courts of Appeals
+- Texas Supreme Court

 ## Setup